Southbank-Centre/SC-app-festival/README.md

 #### Festival Footer

 This adds an extra footer above the footer provided by the SC-app-footer module and includes the festival's footer navigation.

+*This feature requires the [SC-app-footer](https://github.com/Southbank-Centre/SC-app-footer) module to be installed.*

 Add the following view to your app's **app** state: